SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step4-Configure-Cloud-Connector/README.md

 **Configure Backend System details in Cloud Connector** <br/>
-Create a new System Mapping and provide the Internal and Virtual host details.
-Choose the Protocol as HTTPS and Principal Type as 509 Certificate (General Usage).
+Create a new System Mapping with backend type **ABAP** and also provide the Internal and Virtual host details.
+Choose the Protocol as HTTPS.
+Principal Type cannot be Principal Propagation directly, It should either be X.509 Certificate (General Usage) or X.509 Certificate (Strict Usage).

 <br/>
 <img src="./images/system_mapping.png" width="80%" height="80%">